RohanBhatnagar/tokenizers/README.md

 └── tests/                   # Unit tests
 ```

-## How It Works

-1. **Initialization**: Start with character-level vocabulary
-2. **Frequency Counting**: Count all adjacent token pairs
-3. **Iterative Merging**:
-   - Find the most frequent pair
-   - Merge it into a new token
-   - Update frequencies
-   - Repeat until target vocabulary size is reached
-4. **Tokenization**: Apply learned merges in order to segment new text

 ## Requirements

 - C++20 or later
 - CMake 3.20+
 - AppleClang 14.0+ (or equivalent)

-## License

-MIT